 - Skip the date, it’s not the most important info

 - Do not ever change URLs once set

-- If you have to change URLs move them with a "301 permanently moved" redirect
+- When you have to change URLs move them with a “301 permanently moved” redirect

-So you see: Achieving findability by appropriate URL design is not rocket science, it's more preventing stupid mistakes.
-For deciding which URL structure is best in WordPress (not mine!) check out his how-to article of mine: WordPress URL Design.
-Also make sure to follow these 10 Coding Guidelines for Perfect Findability and Web Standards.
+So you see: Achieving findability by appropriate URL design is not rocket science, it’s more preventing stupid mistakes.
+For deciding which URL structure is best in WordPress (not mine!) check out this how-to article of mine on WordPress URL design.

 Did I forget something?
 Tell me.

 * (CC BY-SA 2.0) Creative Commons image by Brennen Bearnes